The IRS uses the information in Schedule C to calculate how much taxable profit you made—and assess any taxes or refunds owing.

 Just like it says on the form, this section is for any expenses you didn’t report on Lines 8-26 or Line 30.
 Remember to go back to Line 27a and enter the total of all lines, including anything in Part 5.

 There are a few common mistakes that crop up time and again.
 Typos in names and Social Security Numbers, math errors, and missing the April 15th deadline are among the easily prevented.
-However, there are some other misunderstandings also might trip you up.
+However, there are some other misunderstandings that might trip you up.

 “I only need to file one Schedule C”